 Join us for Math Club at the Library!
 Math club provides students the opportunity to practice and train their math skills in a fun and non-competitive environment.
 Students work on level-appropriate assigned work to strengthen their foundation and learn useful tricks.

-Monday September 25th through Friday December 15th Reading Buddies will be available for appointments after school Monday through Thursday and Saturday and Sunday afternoons.
+Reading Buddies are back for the Fall/Winter 2019 semester.
 Please stop by the Children’s Desk, call us at 415-485-3322, or email firstname.lastname@example.org for specific dates and times and to make an appointment.

 Reading Buddies pairs adult and teen volunteers with elementary school aged youth (grades 1-3) for 20 minute appointments.
 During the appointment, the child will practice reading with their Reading Buddy one-on-one, and receive help and guidance with difficult words, comprehension, and other reading skills.